-The Group is exposed to risks associated with the effect of fluctuations in the prevailing levels of market interest rates on its cash.
+The Group is exposed to risks associated with the effect of fluctuations in the prevailing levels of market interest rates on its cash balances and indirectly on the pricing of and returns from Credit Assets.
+This may also impact on the disclosed fair values of the investments into the EIB transaction.

 Loans are held by the Group at amortised cost and bear fixed interest rates.
 The Board has not performed an interest rate sensitivity analysis on these loans as they are intended to be held until maturity and bear fixed interest rates.
 Financial instruments with floating interest rates that reset as market rates change are exposed to cash flow interest rate risk.
-As at 31 March 2017, the Group had £12.33 million (2016: £56.76 million) of the total assets classified as cash and cash equivalents with floating interest rates.
-At 31 March 2017, had interest rates increased or decreased by 25 basis points with all other variables held constant, the change in the value of future expected cash flows of these assets would have been £30,829 (2016: £141,893).
+As at 31 March 2018, the Group had £33.38 million (31 March 2017: £12.33 million) of the total assets classified as cash and cash equivalents with floating interest rates.
+At 31 March 2018, had interest rates increased or decreased by 25 basis points with all other variables held constant, the change in the value of future expected cash flows of these assets would have been £83,453 (31 March 2017: £30,829).
 The Board of Directors believes that a change in interest rate of 25 basis points is a reasonable measure of sensitivity in interest rates based on their assessment of market interest rates at the year end.